miniconnect/miniconnect/README.md

 ## Database engines

-The simple session API make it very easy to make a connector to any custom database.
+The simple session API makes it very easy to make a connector to any custom database.

 The `rdbms-framework` subproject provides a framework for implementing a MiniConnect driver (or even a complete database engine).